 - Keep your information safe

-MediaBeacon centralizes creative feedback, review, and approval into a single stream.
+MediaBeacon centralizes feedback, review, and approval into a single stream.
 It helps drive asset creation, makes creative assets easy to find, and distributes your digital assets across teams and through systems.

 - Drive asset creation

 - Empower asset (re)use